On Telling the Story of Injustice Through Memoir

 KF: In 2013, I had a grant to research the lives of disabled people who grew up in what was East Germany.
 But soon after arriving in Berlin, I realized I couldn’t understand disability in Germany unless I went back to Aktion T4, the Nazi program, and its aftermath, that mass murdered 300,000 disabled people, which was a precursor to the Holocaust, the “Final Solution.”
 In 2014, I moved to Berlin to continue the research I began the year before.
 Excerpts from Stumbling over History: Disability and the Holocaust, have been published in The New York Times, The Believer, and Craft, and last year, with the support of a Canada Council for the Arts grant, I created What Happened Here in the Summer of 1940?, a video series based on excerpts from the book, combined with historical and personal photographs.

 History as memoir, is how I describe Stumbling over History.
-I never lose track of the personal, even when writing about history, or from research, something I learned to do when writing The History of My Shoes and the Evolution of Darwin’s Theory.“Who I am and how I survived had to be part of the story and I stand by that choice.”
+I never lose track of the personal, even when writing about history, or from research, something I learned to do when writing The History of My Shoes and the Evolution of Darwin’s Theory.

 In a way, Stumbling over History harkens back to the intersectionality of being disabled, gay, and Jewish that was a focus of Body, Remember, because, all three “identities” were anathema during the Third Reich.
 An ex-boyfriend once called me “the Nazi Trifecta,” which I’ve written about for the Jewish Book Council.